sefisher/fishyDIYdevices/README.md

 ## Security
 From a security standpoint - fishyDevices are intended to operate on a home WiFi network with device-device data transfer protected by your properly secured router (using the router's security to have device to device comms encrypted at the link layer).
 Each device can be controlled using a self-served control panel using any webbrowser only on your local network.
 Remote control (from outside your local network) is only enabled through your Alexa devices and Amazon.

+## More detail on how to use this library with your device and how it works.
+In case your not a do-it-by-example person, or if you want to understand or modify the library.
+The following two sections are for you.

+### What are the three files in each example for?

+### Explain what I have to do in my main Arduino .ino file.

+#### Required header files and the fD variable.

+#### Required setup() function call.

+#### Basic loop() flow.

+#### Functions you MUST define (but are declared in the library)
+Tthe library needs these functions to work, you define them to control what they do in your specific device.
+But they are already declared (named with the input and output setup in the fishyDevice.h file).
+In the examples the comments before them say "//CUSTOM DEVICE FUNCTION - EXTERNAL (SAME FUNCTION CALLED BY ALL DEVICES)".
+Each of the following functions needs to be coded in your .ino file.
+If you don't need that specific function to do anything in your device, you can just define it as a function shell with no internal code.
+(Note: MAXCMDSZ is a constant set to define the maximum command size, set 300 characters in the library.
+Commands are just text passed between devices and web control interfaces to make things happen.)

+* void operateDevice() - his is run very loop cycle to make the device work based on user input
+* void deviceSetup() - This is run at initialization (from setup()) to startup the device
+* bool executeDeviceCommands(char inputMsg[MAXCMDSZ], IPAddress remote) - This is run by executecommands first to allow device specific commands to be processed (can override built-in commands processes as well)
+* void executeState(bool state, unsigned char value, int context) - This executes voice command state changes (immplemented by Fauxmo - takes on/off or a numerical setting from 0-100 (e.g., "Alexa set My Device to 60"))
+* void UDPparseConfigResponse(char inputMsg[MAXCMDSZ], IPAddress remote) - parse configuration string data to update all the stored parameters
+* String getStatusString() - This returns a string with the device's status for display
+* String getShortStatString() - This returns a SHORT string (3 char max) summarizing the device's status for minimalist displays (used for viewing/controlling devices overlaid on floor plans)
+* bool isCustomDeviceReady() - This reports if the device is ready, if not sets Error flag.
+For example if a device needs calibrating one time to know its starting position, this can flag an ERROR to the user until that is done.
+* String getDeviceSpecificJSON() - This generates a device specific status JSON for use by the device's webbased control panel.
+* Functions managing device setting persistent storage.
+(Note: the library manages EEPROM storage for a character array with MAXCUSTOMDATALEN characters in it for custom use in devices to save persistent settings or status information)
+  - void initializeDeviceCustomData() - This sets up device specific data elements on boot up if nothing is found stored in EEPROM
+  - void extractDeviceCustomData() - This extracts device specific data from a string stored in EEPROM
+  - void encodeDeviceCustomData() - This encodes device speciifc data into a string stored in EEPROM
+  - void showEEPROMdevicePersonalityData() - This display device type specific personality data for debugging